 We’ve noticed that successful businesses are more difficult to rename than new companies or underperforming ones.

-Our name selection process doesn’t start with generating a list of names.
+Our name selection process doesn’t start with simply generating a list of names.
 It starts with defining the character of the company.

 “Now we understand why we….” was a recurring comment following the final stage of the naming protocol.

-But that doesn’t mean it lacks creativity.
+But that doesn’t mean your process needs to lack creativity.